Written by

 Freestanding and built in bathtubs both have a lot to offer as two of the most popular choices for homes in New Zealand today.
 The decision about which is best for you comes not from a direct comparison but from understanding the differences and thinking about them in the context of your needs and desires.
 In doing so, you’ll give yourself the best chance of picking the most suitable option that will do everything you need it to and more.

 The freestanding tub is often seen as the luxurious choice, idealised by the classic cast iron claw foot bath and the thought of reclining in one in a state of total relaxation.
-That example touches on a number of pros but there are a few things that may be considered drawbacks that you should also be aware of.
+This example touches on several benefits but there are a few things that may be considered drawbacks that you should also be aware of.

 As just described, nothing quite matches the bathtub experience offered by a luxury freestanding bath.
 They have always been larger sized baths, not just in length but in depth as well, accommodating a deeper and more immersive soak.
 Many now also feature ergonomic designs with sloping backrests and a roll top style with curved edges for your neck and arms.
 This trait is perhaps the biggest appeal of the freestanding bathtub making a compelling case for itself from the outset.